Criminal traffic violation are usually categorized into three sections: infractions, misdemeanors and felonies.

-If you have been charged with a criminal traffic offense it is important to remember that you have only been charged – you have not been convicted.
+If you have been charged with a criminal traffic offense or criminal traffic violation it is important to remember that you have only been charged – you have not been convicted.
 There is a very large difference between these two words.
 Charged means that you go before the court to tell your side of the story.
 Convicted means you have been found guilty.

 For the best possible outcome to your case, you should seek legal representation from a qualified Pewaukee criminal attorney.
 Your criminal defense attorney can help you build a case that will result in the best possible outcome for the situation.

 It is important to remember that many of these charges are simply based on the opinions of the officers who made the arrest.
 Since most officers were not present at the very moment that the event took place, these charges are based on assumptions.
 Your Pewaukee criminal attorney can help you establish the facts of the case so that you can create your defense.

 Hiring a criminal defense attorney cannot guarantee that the charges against you will be dropped.
 It would be unethical for any attorney to make such a promise.
 However, legal representation will make sure that you receive a fair trial based on the facts, not assumptions, and that your side of the situation is explained clearly to the court.
 This will result in the best possible outcome for the charges against you.

 In the end, facing criminal traffic charges may seem like a type of case that you could handle on your own, self-representation is not always the best choice.
 Your attorney will be familiar with all the relevant laws and cases that are relevant to your case and understand how to address the court in such a manner that your side of the case is completely heard and understood.